Single non-transferable vote: Non-proportionality

-Potential for tactical voting
+Strategic voting

-The potential for tactical voting in a single non-transferable vote system is large.
+Strategic voting in a single non-transferable vote system is frequent.
 Casting only one vote, a rational voter wanting to maximize the number of seats captured by his party should vote for a candidate of the party that has a chance of winning, but one that will not win by too great a margin and thus take votes away from party colleagues.
-This creates opportunities for tactical nominations, with parties nominating candidates similar to their opponents' candidates in order to split the vote.
+This creates opportunities for strategic nominations, with parties nominating candidates similar to their opponents' candidates in order to split the vote.
 Like all multiple-winner selections, parties find it advantageous to run a range of candidates in SNTV elections.

 SNTV has been measured through the lens of such concepts as decision-theoretic analysis.
 Professor Gary W. Cox, an expert on SNTV, has studied this system's use in Japan.
 Cox has an explanation of real-world data finding the, "two systems [plurality and semi-proportional] are alike in their strategic voting equilibria."
 His research found that voters use the information offered in campaigns (polls, reporting, fundraising totals, endorsements, etc.), to rationally decide who the most viable candidates are and then vote for them.

 SNTV can result in complicated intra-party dynamics because in a SNTV system, a candidate runs against candidates from their own party as well as against candidates from the other party.
 SNTV elections are not zero-sum contests.
 Just because one particular candidate is elected does not mean that another specific candidate will not be.
 They both can be elected.

 Because running on issues may lead to a situation in which a candidate becomes too popular and therefore draws votes away from other allied candidates, SNTV may encourage legislators to join factions that consist of patron-client relationships in which a powerful legislator can apportion votes to his or her supporters.

 In addition, parties will do best if their supporters evenly distribute their votes among the party's candidates.
 Historically, in Taiwan, the Kuomintang did this by sending members a letter telling them which candidate to vote for.
 With the Democratic Progressive Party, vote sharing is done informally, as members of a family or small group will coordinate their votes.
-The New Party had a surprisingly effective system by asking party supporters to vote for the candidate that corresponded to their birthdate.
+The New Party had a surprisingly effective system by asking party supporters to vote for the candidate whose identification number corresponded to their birthdate.
 This led to a system of vote allocation which had been adopted by all parties for the 2004 ROC legislative elections.

 History

-Single Non-transferable Voting first proposed in solid form by Saint-Just in 1793 in a proposal to the French National Convention.
-He proposed having the whole country as one multi-seat district.
-It was not adopted in France at that time.
+Single Non-transferable Voting was first proposed in solid form by Saint-Just in 1793, in a proposal to the French National Convention.
+He proposed having the whole country as one multi-seat district; but the idea was not adopted in France at that time.

 Japan was the first country to adopt SNTV for election of government members a hundred years later than Saint-Just's proposal.
 In 1880s Japan adopted SNTV for provincial politicians and in 1900 for national politicians.